 Here is a small selection of the cheapest NBN plans available in Australia, sorted by price.

-Perks and Features
+Vodafone NBN: Perks and features

 4G backup can be a lifesaver

 - Vodafone WiFi Hub with 4G backup with Instant Connect

 - No perks

 As one of Australia’s most well-entrenched telcos, Vodafone has most of the infrastructure and bonuses you get with one of the more significant providers.
 Apart from its well-resourced customer service options (more on that further down), Vodafone also has some sweet perks, like its signature $5 per day roaming on mobile plans, and Instant Connect.
 This feature lets you connect as soon as you receive your Vodafone WiFi Hub with 4G backup.

 That alone is an attractive feature.
 4G backup gives you peace-of-mind in the event of an outage, switching your broadband connection from the NBN to the mobile network when there’s an issue with the fixed-line connection.

 Unfortunately, Vodafone is one provider where 4G fallback might come in handy a little too often, as it rates as one of the worst providers for daily outages according to the ACCC’s broadband testing program.

 According to the same report, the providers with the fewest daily outages are Telstra, TPG, MyRepublic, and iiNet.
 Here’s a glance at the plans offered by those providers.